mentalfaculty/LLVS/README.md

 If it turns out that `otherHead` is a descendent of the current version, this will not actually add a new version, but will just return the new head.
 (In Git terminology, it will _fast forward_.)

 However, normally the two versions will be divergent, and will need a three-way merge.
 The merge method will search back through the history, and find a common ancestor.
 It will then determine the differences between the two new versions by comparing them to the common ancestor.
-These differences will be passed to the _arbiter_ object, whose task it is to resolve any conflicts.
+These differences will be passed to a `MergeArbiter` object, whose task it is to resolve any conflicts.

 In this instance, we have used a built-in arbiter class called `MostRecentChangeFavoringArbiter`.
 As the name suggests, it will choose the most recently changed value whenever there is a conflict.

 In your app, you are more likely to create your own arbiter class, to merge your data in custom ways.
 You can also choose to handle certain specific cases, and pass more standard tasks off to one of the existing arbiter classes.

+### Inside a MergeArbiter

 You might be wondering what the internals of an arbiter class looks like.
 It's typically a loop over the differences, treating each type of conflict.
 One of the simplest is `MostRecentBranchFavoringArbiter`, which will simply favor the branch that has the most recent timestamp.
 Here is the whole class.